pi0/docs-2/en/what-is-dinerojs.md

 When you’re handling lots of monetary values, chances are you want some of them to share some attributes.
 If you’re making a website in German, you’ll likely want to show amounts with the German currency format.

 This is where global settings come in handy.
-Instead of passing them to every instance, you can declare options that will apply to all new objects.
+Instead of passing them to every instance, you can declare options that apply to all new objects.

 ```js
 Dinero.globalLocale = 'de-DE'